Alan Turing’s Reading List: Books the Computing Pioneer Borrowed From His School Library

 By Maria Popova

-“You are a mashup of what you let into your life,” it’s been said.
+“You are a mashup of what you let into your life,” artist Austin Kleon observed.
 Since creativity is combinatorial, the architecture of mind and character is deeply influenced by the intellectual stimulation we choose to engage with — including the books we read.
-There is hardly anything more fascinating than the private intellectual diet of genius — like this recently uncovered list of books computing pioneer and early codehacker Alan Turing borrowed from his school library.
+There is hardly anything more fascinating than the private intellectual diet of genius — like this recently uncovered list of books computing pioneer and early codehacker Alan Turing (June 23, 1912–June 7, 1954) borrowed from his school library.
 Though heavy on the sciences, the selection features some wonderful wildcards that bespeak the cross-disciplinary curiosity fundamental to true innovation.
 A few personal favorites follow.

 Sidelights on Relativity, published in 1922, is a two-part book based on a series of lectures Albert Einstein gave between 1920 and 1922.
 It begins with “Ether and the Theory of Relativity,” explores the nature of ether and the idea that the universe is not mechanical through the lens of Newton, Maxwell, and Lorentz’s work, and the implicit contraction of “space without ether.”
 The second part, “Geometry and Experience,” considers the concept of infinity through Euclidean geometry.